MohithChandra07/Agentic-Hybrid-RAG/README.md

 ## Motivation

 This project extends **"RAG-Critic: A Critic-Guided RAG Framework" (ACL 2025)** — a paper that proposed evaluating retrieved context before generation.
-Three gaps in that design motivated this work:
+Six gaps in that design motivated this work:

 **Gap 1 — Holistic scoring misses micro-hallucinations.**
-The original critic graded the final answer as a whole, meaning a single hallucinated sentence inside an otherwise correct answer still passes.
-This system verifies every claim individually at the atomic sentence level.
+The original critic graded the final answer as a whole, meaning a single hallucinated sentence buried inside an otherwise correct answer still passes the gate.
+This system decomposes every draft into atomic sentences and verifies each one independently against the retrieved evidence, so no individual claim escapes scrutiny.

 **Gap 2 — Uniform retrieval regardless of query complexity.**
-A Cross-Encoder reranker was applied to every query, simple or complex.
-This system uses an adaptive routing policy — simple factual queries get fast `k=3` shallow search; multi-hop reasoning queries get deep `k=10` reranking.
+A Cross-Encoder reranker was applied to every query at a fixed `k`, treating a single-fact lookup the same as a multi-hop reasoning question — wasteful on easy queries and sometimes under-powered on hard ones.
+This system uses an adaptive routing policy: simple factual queries get fast `k=3` shallow search; complex multi-hop queries get deep `k=10` reranking with a full Cross-Encoder pass.

 **Gap 3 — No memory of prior failures.**
-Each failed query started from scratch.
-This system uses a semantic memory module (ChromaDB) that stores failed query embeddings and adapts retrieval strategy accordingly.
+Every time the system failed on a query type, it started from scratch on the next similar query.
+There was no mechanism to learn from retrieval dead-ends or repeated failures on the same topic class.
+This system adds a semantic failure memory module backed by a secondary ChromaDB instance — failed query embeddings and session summaries are stored and consulted before each new retrieval attempt, allowing the system to adapt its strategy over time.

+**Gap 4 — Single retrieval source with no fallback.**
+The original framework retrieved exclusively from a static local knowledge base.
+If the corpus lacked coverage for a query, the system would either hallucinate or return a low-confidence answer with no escalation path.
+This system adds an autonomous Web Fallback agent that triggers whenever the Context Critic scores local retrieval below threshold — live DuckDuckGo search fills the coverage gap without any manual intervention.

+**Gap 5 — No query decomposition for multi-hop questions.**
+The original system passed the raw user query directly to the retriever, which works for single-hop factual lookups but degrades on questions that require chaining multiple pieces of evidence.
+Without decomposition, the retriever conflates sub-questions and returns noisy, mixed results.
+This system adds a Planner agent that detects multi-hop structure, breaks the query into ordered sub-queries, and resolves each sequentially with intermediate results passed forward as context.

+**Gap 6 — Single critic gate with no targeted retry.**
+The original critic made a one-shot pass/fail decision.
+If a generated answer was borderline — mostly correct but containing one flawed claim — the entire answer was discarded with no attempt at targeted repair.
+This system introduces a second critic gate downstream of generation, the Answer Critic, which triggers a targeted retry with refined retrieval parameters rather than a full pipeline restart.
+Valid portions of the answer are preserved; only the flagged claims are re-grounded.

 ---